Skip to main content

 Courts, private judges requirements to serve, former appellate judges eligible to serve, Attorney General, defense of cases brought against private judge, Secs.
 12-11A-2, 12-11A-4, 12-11A-7, 12-11A-8 am'd.; Act 2012-266, 2012 Reg.
 Sess., am'd.

-This bill would authorize a person who previously served as an appellate court judge to act as a private judge.
-This bill would remove the requirement that a person may serve as a private judge only if the court in which he or she formerly served as judge would have had subject matter jurisdiction over the case.
-This bill would allow a person who is serving as a private judge to be called to active duty status or accept appointment as a special or senior judge while also serving as a private judge.
+The bill authorizes a person who previously served as an appellate court judge to act as a private judge and removes the requirement that the former court would have had jurisdiction over the case.
+It allows a private judge to be called to active duty or to serve as a special or senior judge while also serving as a private judge.
+It requires the Attorney General to provide a defense in cases against a private judge, and it lays out duties, conduct, and procedural rules for private judges, including where cases may be heard and how records, appeals, and compensation are handled.

-This bill would require the Office of the Attorney General to provide a defense in any case brought against a private judge relating to his or her service as a private judge.
+• Requires the Office of the Attorney General to provide a defense in any case brought against a private judge arising from the private judge's service.

-This bill would specifically authorize a case heard by a private judge to be heard in the county courthouse of the county where the case was filed.
+• Allows a case heard by a private judge to be heard in the county courthouse where the case was filed.

 Subjects